TheSongOfEnderion/josee/Chapters/Chapter 10 - The Mayor's Daughter.md

 "...
 Yeah", Josee rolled her eyes, "Why else would the saint's healing won't work.
 It's not an illness, it's killing her soul"

 "H-Herr, soul!?", Jorgen's face became flushed red.
 His body shivered at the thought.
-Although he was not a mage, he was knowledge at the basics of the world of magic.
+Although he was not a mage, he was knowledgeble at the basics of the world of magic.

 And he knew of the soul arts, and the horror it does to its victims.

-'So, it was a soul art.
+'So, if it was a soul art.
 No wonder no one could heal her, curse us fools!'

 "...
 So?", Josee crossed her arms, "My patience is running out and your little lady is dying"